 Sporty’s created video materials combining video recordings in flight and animation for precise comprehension of student pilots.

-There are lessons from inside the aircraft to clarify subjects to students in a practical setting.
+Sporty includes lessons from inside an aircraft for student pilots to clarify subjects in a practical setting.

-Once you purchase the course, you can have the course in several formats.
+Once you purchase the course, you can have the system in several formats.
 Student pilots can study using smartphones, tablets, smart TV, and personal PCs.

 You will have access to all the platforms by just paying once.